Best Insect Repellent for Kids

 - Is the area a known hot spot for insects that carry disease?

 - What activity will you be doing?

-In general, there are three ingredients widely considered safe in the right doses under the right conditions and are still effective.
+In general, there are three ingredients widely considered safe (in the right doses under the right conditions) and effective.
 Sometimes, the level of active ingredient recommendations changes if your risk of an insect-borne vector is high.
-Say if you live in an area known for Lyme Disease, then using a higher percentage level of a deterrent ingredient might be merited as catching Lymes is far worse than the potential side effects of some repellents.
+Say if you live in an area known for Lyme Disease, then using a higher percentage of a deterrent ingredient might be merited as catching Lymes is far worse than the potential side effects of some repellents.
 So how do you know what to use and when?
-Answering these questions can get complicated, but here are some good rules of thumb to keep in mind before you head down a deep dive into specifics, like those you can find on the EPA website tool for repellent selection help.
+Answering these questions can get complicated, but there are some good rules of thumb to consider before you head down a deep dive into specifics.

 The Top 3 Repellents

 Each of the following ingredients has low-risk levels and effective coverage when used appropriately.